glenkleidon/JSON-ND/README.md

 }
 ```

-In the case where the consumer cannot be known (eg. public APIs), multiple comsumer language versions of the definition may be generated for each of the likely implementations of the definition (eg C++, C#, Pascal, Go, Haskell).
+In the case where the intended consumers of a message are not known (eg. public APIs), multiple comsumer language versions of the definition may be generated for each of the likely implementations of the definition (eg C++, C#, Pascal, Go, Haskell).

 Additionally a "default" language specification such as [XSD Built-in Types](https://www.w3.org/TR/2004/REC-xmlschema-2-20041028/datatypes.html#built-in-datatypes)
 ```